ksheersagaragrawal/ksheersagaragrawal.github.io/_projects/13_project.md

     </div>
 </div>
 <div class="caption">
-    Learn more about the project by watching out analysis video.
+    Learn more about the project by watching our analysis video.
 It provides a detailed explaination of the data aquisition and pre-processing of the raw signal captured.
 </div>